Search

 Aug 12, 2024

-Professor Ray Zhong, Assistant Professor of Department of Industrial and Manufacturing Systems Engineering
+Professor Ray Zhong, Assistant Professor of Department of Data and Systems Engineering

 For and beyond the manufacturing, construction, and textile and apparel industries, the use of big data is set to usher in revolutionary changes.

-And Ray Zhong, an Assistant Professor in the Department of Industrial and Manufacturing Systems Engineering, has been at the forefront of accelerating that process.
+And Ray Zhong, an Assistant Professor in the Department of Data and Systems Engineering (Formerly known as Department of Industrial and Manufacturing Systems Engineering), has been at the forefront of accelerating that process.

 A recent project for him and his 22-member research team – at Ash Street, Tai Kok Tsui, led by Chun Wo Construction and Engineering Company Limited (Chun Wo for short), is a private residential development project in Hong Kong using the innovative Modular Integrated Construction (MiC) building method.
 Through cutting-edge technologies, Professor Zhong’s team developed a smart platform to facilitate fitting out work for the construction supply chain management.